 Summer is wonderful for spending time with friends and family or perhaps traveling, but it’s also a perfect time to shift our focus to helping others.
 Kids, teens and adults can all find a variety of fun, meaningful ways to get involved in their communities this season; check out some ideas below, or discover even more ideas on our Activities tool and our YouthGive mobile app.

 - Pick one habit on which you normally spend money — like getting ice cream or coffee — and put the money aside every once in a while to donate.
 At the end of the summer, add it up and see how much you’ve been able to give!

 - Talk with friends, family members and neighbors about causes that are important to you.
 You might find someone has an idea to get involved or wants to learn more about something you can share.
 (After all, we all need to find our inspiration somewhere.)

-- Take part in a local park, beach or river cleanup day – there are several to choose from on the PGK website and app!
+- Take part in a local park, beach or river cleanup day.

 - Donate a case or two of bottled water to your local food pantry.
 During the hot summer months, it’s especially helpful.